toextendmylimits/Amazon_coding/aws-australia.md

 | 1143.
 Longest Common Subsequence | Difficult, likely no time for it
 | 399.
 Evaluate Division | Difficult, no time for it
 | 950.
 Reveal Cards In Increasing Order | Difficult, no time for it
+| 273.
+Integer to English Words | Also appear for Meta, should practice it